O'Neill's tiebreaking HR helps Cardinals sweep White Sox | Sports-Games

 O'Neill's tiebreaking HR helps Cardinals sweep White Sox

 Tyler O'Neill hit the decisive two-run homer to power the visiting St. Louis Cardinals past the Chicago White Sox 6-3 on Saturday to complete a doubleheader sweep.
-The Cardinals won the opener 5-1 in their first game since July 29.
-They sat idle for 17 days due to the COVID-19 outbreak and returned to action with 10 players on the infected list.
+The Cardinals won the opener 5-1 in their first game since July 29 because of a coronavirus outbreak that hit the team.
+They returned to action with 10 players on the infected list.

 Both teams treated the game as a "bullpen start" and sent a parade of relievers to the mound.
 Genesis Cabrera (1-0), the second of five Cardinals pitchers in the seven-inning game, got the victory.
 Andrew Miller closed out the game and earned his first save.